sdubois/drupal7-amezmo/README.md

 This script file is necessary to create a symlink to Amezmo's storage directory.
 For more information on deployment hooks, see the documentation at https://www.amezmo.com/docs/deployments/hooks

+This file must be placed in the .amezmo directory in your site root.

 ## Help

 If you need assistance beyond the scope of this guide, contact Amezmo Support at https://www.amezmo.com/support